d99kris/nchat/README.md

 available.
 This field may contain `%1` which will be replaced with the actual phone number of the contact.
 Other examples: `🎧`

+### pinned_indicator

+Specifies text to suffix message header in message view for messages that have been pinned.

 ### proxy_indicator

 Specifies top bar text to indicate proxy is enabled.